Management's focus on liquids production will boost volumes and revenue and should favorably affect returns.

 Despite the planned shift to liquids, Encana's heavy gas mix will weigh on profitability for the next two to three years, given persistently weak natural gas prices.

-Encana has a large portion of its acreage in regions such as the the Piceance, Montney, and Horn River that suffer from lack of proximity to areas of high natural gas demand, limited transportation, and drilling impediments due to difficult terrain.
+Encana has a large portion of its acreage in regions such as the Montney that suffer from lack of proximity to areas of high natural gas demand, limited transportation, and drilling impediments due to difficult terrain.

-Encana, based in Calgary, Alberta, engages in the exploration and production of natural gas in the United States and Canada.
-At the end of 2012, the company reported proved Read more
+Encana, based in Calgary, Alberta, engages in the exploration for and production of natural gas in the United States and Canada.
+At the end of 2013, the company reported Read more